Sermons

 15 December 2019

 In the lead up to an election we hear lots of promises about what this leader will do for us if we elect them.
-And more often than not when the elected party forms Government we will hear reasons why they can’t immediately fulfil their promises.
-One previous Prime Minister from some years ago made… Read more
+And more often than not when… Read more

 Year A- Advent 2 – Wilderness spirituality